Online students/Faculties can connect to redressal officer via mail and phone.

 Email ID: webmailibmr@gmail.com

 Operations are the lifeline of a business.
-These operations are overseen and managed by the operations manager, who is one of the most important professionals in the manufacturing business.
-The operations manager wears many hats and juggles many responsibilities, so it takes quite a lot of skills and talent to succeed in this profession.
+These operations are overseen and managed by the operations manager, who is one of the most critical professionals in the manufacturing business.
+The operations manager wears many hats and juggles many responsibilities, so it takes many skills and talents to succeed.

-If you are contemplating a career in operations management, you should know about the skills required for this profession.
-These skills will give you insight into the world of operations management and help you understand what all is needed to pursue the career of an operations manager.
+If you are contemplating a career in operations management, you should know about the required skills.
+These skills will give your insight into the world of operations management and help you understand what is needed to pursue the career of an operations manager.

-If you are thinking of pursuing the operations manager profession, you need to have certain skills to be an effective manager.
+Suppose you are thinking of pursuing the operations manager profession.
+In that case, you need specific skills to be an effective manager.
 These skills will ensure you do well in your job and keep growing as a professional.

 Here are 7 skills of an effective operations manager:

-One of the most important tasks of an operations manager is managing the people involved in operations.
-There are many people involved in the whole operations process, and handling them all can be a challenge.
-The operations manager has to ensure everyone is doing their jobs and are facing no problems.
-The manager has to create lines of communication between all so there is coordination in the manufacturing operations.
+One of the most critical tasks of an operations manager is managing the people involved in operations.
+Many people are interested in processes, and handling them can be challenging.
+The operations manager has to ensure everyone is doing their jobs and is facing no problems.
+The manager has to create lines of communication between all to coordinate the manufacturing operations.

-Managing employee shifts, granting leaves, looking out for their welfare, settling disputes, and ensuring safe working conditions are all part of the operations managers duties towards the employees.
-Only excellent people management skills will help them do all duties efficiently.
+Managing employee shifts, granting leaves, looking out for their welfare, settling disputes, and ensuring safe working conditions are all part of the operations manager’s duties towards the employees.
+Only excellent people management skills will help them do all responsibilities efficiently.
 An operations manager also has to know what work suits which employee and has to place people accordingly to ensure the best output.
-Managing people is tough as they are unpredictable but an operations manager has to do it.
+Managing people is challenging as they are unpredictable, but an operations manager has to do it.

 Manufacturing operations are like a well-oiled machine.
 Each part needs to be working together for operations to run smoothly.
-Hence, operations managers need to have great organisational skills.
-They oversee the supply chain where their organisational skills are put to the test.
-They have to organise the inventory for raw materials in such a way that supply consistently meets anticipated demand and there is no compromise on the quality of the product.
+Hence, operations managers need to have excellent organisational skills.
+They oversee the supply chain where their organisational skills are tested.
+They have to organise the inventory for raw materials in such a way that supply consistently meets anticipated demand, and there is no compromise on the quality of the product.

 Operations managers have to organise the duties and work schedules of all employees working in operations.
-They have to expertly plan for leaves and even unforeseen circumstances to ensure there is no break in manufacturing.
+They have to expertly plan for leaves and even unforeseen circumstances to ensure no manufacturing break.
 They also schedule regular maintenance work, quality checks, product testing, demand surges, storage, warehousing, and delivery.
 None of which can be done without organisational skills.

-In manufacturing operations, employees have to keep doing the same thing day-in and day-out.
-Its easy for them to lose focus and motivation.
-An operations manager has to keep them motivated, so the work does not suffer.
-They have to motivate them to achieve their manufacturing targets without compromising on quality.
-They need to meet with all employees, give them a patient ear, and listen to all their issues and sort them out.
+In manufacturing operations, employees have to keep doing the same thing day in and day out.
+It’s easy for them to lose focus and motivation.
+An operations manager has to keep them motivated so the work does not suffer.
+They have to motivate them to achieve their manufacturing targets without compromising quality.
+They need to meet with all employees, give them a patient ear, listen to all their issues and sort them out.

-Another area where their motivational skills come in handy is when employee morale is down.
-Occasionally, events can happen that can demotivate employees like an accident at the plant, reduction in wages, mass layoffs, and technological changes in operations.
-Its the job of the operations manager to ensure employees take it all in their stride and continue giving their best output.
-The operations manager also has to motivate other managerial and administrative staff to carry on the good work and keep employees motivated.
+Another area where their motivational skills are handy is when employee morale is down.
+Occasionally, events can demotivate employees, such as an accident at the plant, reduced wages, mass layoffs, and technological changes in operations.
+The operations manager’s job is to ensure employees take it all in their stride and continue giving their best output.
+The operations manager must also motivate other managerial and administrative staff to do excellent work and keep employees motivated.

-Operations are all about technology, and the operations manager has to know the technical operations well.
-From the machinery used in the plant to the software systems used in operations, the operations managers should know each one well, and if the time comes, they should also be able to step in and troubleshoot problems.
+Operations are all about technology, and the operations manager has to know the technical procedures well.
+From the machinery used in the plant to the software systems used in operations, the operations managers should understand each one well.
+If the time comes, they should also be able to step in and troubleshoot problems.

-Operations managers also have to bring in technological advancement into operations.
-For this, they have to travel throughout the country or even overseas and attend technology fests, trade fairs, and business expos.
-They have to meet with engineers and innovators and bring in technology that will ensure high output, low costs, and standardised quality.
+Operations managers also have to bring technological advancement into operations.
+For this, they must travel throughout the country or even overseas and attend technology fests, trade fairs, and business expos.
+They must meet with engineers and innovators and bring technology to ensure high output, low costs, and standardised quality.

-Manufacturing processes can be quite complicated.
-The operations manager has to analyse every step and the aspects involved in the process to find faults, areas for improvement, and spot issues even before they become a problem.
-Strong analytical skills will help them make huge strides in improving overall operations.
-Operations managers also have to analyse products, packaging, services, customer feedback and have to suggest improvements.
+Manufacturing processes can be pretty complicated.
+The operations manager has to analyse every step and aspect involved to find faults and areas for improvement and spot issues before they become a problem.
+Strong analytical skills will help them make considerable strides in improving overall operations.
+Operations managers also have to analyse products, packaging, services, and customer feedback and have to suggest improvements.

-Analytical skills will also help the operations manager in assessing performances and spotting talents.
-They have to analyse an employees performance and give them motivation and resources to improve performance.
-They also have to spot talented employees that need to be promoted and placed in leadership positions.
-Another new area where analytical skills can come into practice is the use of analytics software.
-This technology is going to be a part of most areas of business and can benefit operations in a big way.
+Analytical skills will also help the operations manager assess performances and spot talents.
+They have to analyse an employee’s performance and give them motivation and resources to improve performance.
+They also have to spot talented employees who must be promoted and placed in leadership positions.
+Another new area where analytical skills can be used is analytics software.
+This technology will be a part of most business areas and can benefit operations significantly.

 The operations manager position is a position of responsibility.
-They are expected to take important decisions that can have a widespread impact on operations.
+They are expected to make crucial decisions that can have a widespread impact on operations.
 Therefore, an operations manager needs to be a good decision-maker.
-There will be a time where they have to analyse their decision, think about the repercussions, the impact it will have, and then make an informed decision.
+There will be a time when they have to analyse their decision, think about its repercussions and impact, and then make an informed decision.

 Other times, there will be no time to assess different factors.
-The decision taken has to be quick and has to be taken on gut feeling.
-Therefore, an operations manager also needs to have good instincts which can guide them well in the time of need.
-So, an operations manager needs to be good at informed decisions and instinctive decisions.
+The decision made has to be quick and has to be based on gut feeling.
+Therefore, an operations manager also needs to have good instincts that can guide them well in their time of need.
+So, an operations manager must be good at informed and spontaneous decisions.

 This is one of the foremost things expected from an operations manager.
 They have to maintain the quality of the raw materials, machinery, manufacturing procedures, packaging, delivery processes, and the finished product.
 All these parts are like gears that work together, so a fault in any of them can bring the operations down.
 Therefore, an operations manager needs to have a strong hold over the quality standards of the products.